Etenil/assegai/README.md

     $ cp vendor/etenil/assegai/conf.example.php conf.php

 Now you have fully configured framework.
-In order to test the setup the flowing section will demonstrate how to create an application within Assegai.
+In order to test the setup the flowing section will demonstrate how to create an application with Assegai.

 ### Hello World app